hmemcpy/hmemcpy.com/source/_posts/2014-03-17-how-nancy-made-net-web-development-fun.md

 title: How Nancy made .NET Web development fun!
 date: 2014-03-17T15:35:48+00:00
 ---
-Let's get this out of the way first: this is **not** a post about how to use [Nancy](http://nancyfx.org/) &ndash; there are lots of blog posts out there, written by people far better at it than me!
+Let's get this out of the way first: this is **not** a post about how to use [Nancy](http://nancyfx.org/) - there are lots of blog posts out there, written by people far better at it than me!

 I am not a web developer.
 During my career I mostly worked on desktop applications (with occasional dab in the database land, typical CRUD stuff).
 Over the years my passion for development shifted towards building development tools (Visual Studio, ReSharper plugins), and my dayjob now having a blast building [OzCode](http://www.oz-code.com/), a debugging productivity tool for Visual Studio.

 <!-- more -->

 So I never had the chance to *do* web development.
 Every time I tried to do it, I gave up quickly, because I could never get the hang of it!
 I don't know JavaScript, and ASP.NET (even MVC and even Web API) make a lot of assumptions about how to structure and build web apps.
-Same goes for other web frameworks and languages &ndash; they're all great(!), but just not for me.
+Same goes for other web frameworks and languages - they're all great(!), but just not for me.
 Anything I ever tried to build, I quickly gave up (due to being stuck, or otherwise losing interest).

 Enter Nancy.

-When I first heard about Nancy, I was intrigued &ndash; an entire web application that fits in a tweet!
+When I first heard about Nancy, I was intrigued - an entire web application that fits in a tweet!
 If, in a highly unlikely event, you're reading about Nancy for the first time in this blog post, here's the canonical *hello world* app:

 ```csharp
 public class SampleModule : Nancy.NancyModule